Noncommutative $C^k$ functions and Fr\'{e}chet derivatives of operator functions

-This is the claimed formula, so this completes the proof of Equation \eqref{eq.polyderiv}.
-Since it is clear from Equation \eqref{eq.polyderiv} that the derivatives of $F_m$ are bounded on bounded sets, we are done. \end{proof}
+This is the claimed formula, so this completes the proof of Eq. \eqref{eq.polyderiv}.
+Since it is clear from Eq. \eqref{eq.polyderiv} that the derivatives of $F_m$ are bounded on bounded sets, we are done. \end{proof}

-We now prove the result that motivates our definition of $NC^k(\R)$: Theorem \ref{thm.main2}, the infinite-dimensional analogue -- proof and all -- of Theorem \ref{thm.diffmatfunc}.
+We now prove the result that motivates our definition of $NC^k(\R)$: Theorem \ref{thm.main2}, the infinite-dimensional analog --- proof and all --- of Theorem \ref{thm.diffmatfunc}.

 \begin{lem} Fix a von Neumann algebra $\cM$, a natural number $k \in \N$, and a function $f \in NC^k(\R)$.
 If $\boldsymbol{a} = (a_1,\ldots,a_{k+1}) \in \cM_{\sa}^{k+1}$ and $b = (b_1,\ldots,b_k) \in \cM^k$, then